EliTotah/AP1-KNN_Project/README.md

 The calculate of the [Chebyshev distance](https://en.wikipedia.org/wiki/Chebyshev_distance) - ![Screenshot_20221123_115919](https://user-images.githubusercontent.com/118715083/203518497-db9a36bc-8691-4a64-a2ef-2ada194f5330.png)

 ## implemantation

+We designed the code so the client and the server will be separated, it means the client doesn't know what the server is about to send - all it does is sending messages and receiving messages.
+Our Server supports unlimited-size messages and unlimited amount of columns in a csv file.

+We changed the classifier to work when facing an ambiguous decision.
+The classifier chooses the closest type which has the most votes.

+We used the Command design pattern in order to handle commands in the server.
+The base Command class is an abstract class, it has access to client data and IO, and each command subclass implements the execution differently.
+The commands are stored in a vector which is also used as a menu, and they are invoked using an index given by the client.
 - We implemented the program by dividing it into a number of different files according to the main purpose of each file where the division is:
 1. Distance.cpp + Distance.h :
 These files are responsible for calculating the distance between the vectors using the familiar formulas I mentioned above when we noticed that the Euclidean distance and the Manhattan distance are a special case of the Minikowski distance, so the calculation of these two distances was carried out using the Minikowski distance functionץ